-For honest and ethical appraisals, count on Hamaker Appraisal ServicesAppraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession as opposed to a trade.
+We think of our job as a profession.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be dubbed a profession rather than a trade.
 In our field, as with any profession, we have a strict ethical code.